1990 Rhode Island gubernatorial election

 The 1990 Rhode Island gubernatorial election was held on November 6, 1990.
-Democratic nominee Bruce Sundlun defeated incumbent Republican Edward D. DiPrete with 74.15% of the vote.
+Democratic nominee Bruce Sundlun defeated incumbent Republican Edward D. DiPrete in a landslide.
+Sundlun won 74.15% of the vote to DiPrete’s 25.85%.

-This is the last time that an incumbent governor of Rhode Island lost re-election, as of 2022.
+Sundlun carried every single county and municipality by double digits.
+To date, this is the last time that an incumbent governor of Rhode Island lost re-election.
+(Note: Dan McKee lost renomination in the Democratic Party primary in 2026.)

 Primary elections

 Primary elections were held on September 11, 1990.